-1. County-wide Campaign to Strengthen the CWS Infrastructure

-The members of the Foster Care Oversight Committee recommend a county-wide campaign through commercials, billboards, social media and other opportunities to promote the following:

-- Recruitment and Retention of Social Workers This may include partnerships with local high schools, higher education, elected officials, and community leaders. - B. Recruitment of Resource Families and Promotion of Kinship Care This may include partnership with local agencies currently recruiting and training resource families; however, the community is to be aware of the dire need for more

-Emergency Placements and long-term placements for the stability of the youth and to mitigate the prolonged trauma.
+- County-wide Campaign to Strengthen the CWS Infrastructure The members of the Foster Care Oversight Committee recommend a county-wide campaign through commercials, billboards, social media, and other opportunities to promote the following: - A. Recruitment and Retention of Social Workers This may include partnerships with local high schools, higher education, elected officials, and community leaders. - B. Recruitment of Resource Families and Promotion of Kinship Care This may include partnership with local agencies including FFAs currently recruiting and training resource families; however, the community is to be aware of the dire need for more Emergency Placements and long-term placements for the stability of the youth and to mitigate the prolonged trauma.
+In addition, priority should be given to locating placement with kin and prevention of removal from families with Quality Parent Initiative implementation.